gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Exit......
 Flag C if CTRL-STOP termination
     Modifies..
 AF

 Standard routine to output a character to the line printer via the Centronics Port.
-The printer status is continually tested, via the LPTSTT standard routine, until the printer becomes free.
-The character is then written to the Centronics Data Port (I/O port 91H) and the STROBE signal of the Centronics Status Port (I/O port 90H) briefly pulsed low.
-Note that the BREAKX standard routine is used to test for the CTRL- -STOP key if the printer is busy.
+The printer status is continually tested, via the [LPTSTT](#lptstt) standard routine, until the printer becomes free.
+The character is then written to the Centronics Data Port (I/O port 91H) and the [STROBE](#strobe) signal of the Centronics Status Port (I/O port 90H) briefly pulsed low.
+Note that the [BREAKX](#breakx) standard routine is used to test for the CTRL-STOP key if the printer is busy.
 If CTRL-STOP is detected a CR code is written to the Centronics Data Port, to flush the printer's line buffer, and the routine terminates with Flag C.

 <a name="lptstt"></a>